nadavbra/ukbb_parser/README.rst

 Configuration
 ===============

-Following installtion, you will have to create and configure a ``.ukbb_paths`` file in your home directory (i.e. ``~/.ukbb_paths``).
+Following installtion, you will have to create and configure a ``.ukbb_paths.py`` file in your home directory (i.e. ``~/.ukbb_paths.py``).
 This settings file specifies the paths of all the necessary UKBB data files on your filesystem.